Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

     // does some stuff
 }

-foo(nothingDecoder) // valid, we can like this test the behavior of the function without having an actual decoder
+foo(nothingDecoder) // valid, we can test the behavior of the function without having an actual decoder
 ```

 ### Base Decoders